31 Jul 2018

 One constant in the history of rail has been the necessity for the industry to build its skills in line with technological evolution.
 From steam to diesel to electric, innovation demands organisations upskill in step with the latest advancements in order to remain competitive.

-Today, digital transformation is presenting the sector with a new set of skills challenges to address.
-While digitisation promises a great deal, securing maximum value from digital technologies depends on organisations developing the right skill sets across their workforce.
-And the range of skills required is broad, covering everything from engineering to data science.
+Today, digital transformation is presenting the sector with a new set of skills challenges.
+Securing maximum value from digital technologies depends on organisations developing the right skill sets across their workforce.
+And the range of skills required is broad, covering everything from engineering to data science, according to BAI UK CEO, Billy D’arcy.

 Installing high-speed data services is one of the key steps toward digitising railways and requires specialist skills for effective roll-out.
 These engineers need to have rail sector experience, particularly working at trackside.
-And when it comes to the provision of sufficient backhaul capacity, they need to be able to work with sensitive coax cable and fibre.
+To provide sufficient backhaul capacity, they also need to be able to work with sensitive coax cable and fibre.
 Both demand careful handling and precision fitting to avoid performance degradation.

 Ensuring these networks then deliver a consistent wireless service for fast-moving trains presents a different kind challenge.
 Engineers have to perform in-depth radio frequency (RF) planning to help with decisions such as antenna positioning and where to locate trackside base station hotels.
-In both instances, due to ongoing skills shortages in this area, for many organisations the answer is to work with an experienced infrastructure partner that accepts responsibility for upskilling contractors as and when required.
+In both instances there is an ongoing skills shortages in this area.
+The answer, for many organisations, is to work with an experienced infrastructure partner that upskills contractors as and when required.

 Once communications hardware is in place, rail organisations have a fantastic opportunity to use digital technologies to improve the experience of both passengers and staff.
 In Canada, the Toronto Transit Commission’s new wireless network provided by BAI Communications was central to the launch of SafeTTC.
 SafeTTC is a free mobile app offering passengers the ability to report events like harassment, safety concerns and suspicious activity.

 Of course, creating these apps demands expertise in software development.
-While many brands will outsource these kinds of tasks, it’s increasingly important that organisations have these skills in-house as apps require intermittent updates and ongoing maintenance.
+It’s increasingly important that organisations have these skills in-house as apps require intermittent updates and ongoing maintenance.
 What’s more, if successful, they represent valuable IP.

 Disruptive start-ups and in-house skills